Ford FG11050PBECO - 9000/11050W Dual Fuel Generator With Electric Start

 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-At a noise rating of 78 dBA (less noisy than a dishwasher), this generator can be started via a conventional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).
+Enjoying a noise rating of 78 dBA (less noisy than a vacuum cleaner), this generator can be started thanks to a traditional recoil pull-start mechanism, but also to a convenient and efficient electric starter (battery included).

 Outlets